tkwn2080/embeddings-test/README.md

 You will need to point this at a Chroma client, here hosted via Docker.
 An OpenAI API key in environmental variables is also necessary.

+Currently working on further features: custom chunking algorithm, hook and hanger queries with a clipping filter, etc.
+I have also put together a prototype for 'dreaming' as a way to intermittently consolidate memories.